Canyonlands Regional Airport: Passenger

 Previous Delta Connection service was operated by regional airline partner SkyWest using CRJ-200 regional jet aircraft.
 Previous United Express service was operated by SkyWest Airlines via a code sharing agreement with United Airlines and was flown with Canadair CRJ-200s.
 Both services were replaced by Contour Airlines with service to Phoenix.

+After service from Countour, in March 2026 the airport recommended that SkyWest be brought back to take over the service once again.